todayisfineforme/Weather.Dashboard/README.md

 Html front page weather dashboard that utilizes the openWeather Api to search for and display current and 7 day forecasts.

-demonstrates usage of css and html as well as bootstrap.
+demonstrates usage of html,css, bootstrap, javascript and jquery.

 history of previous searches displays on left hand side.